jonathanatuscpsu/job4/index.md

-# Mapping and Visualizing Crime
+# Mapping and Visualizing Crime in New York
 Zhaohu(Jonathan) Fan and Jingtong Feng

 # Project 1

 ## Introduction
 The 2016 New York City crime dataset provides a special opportunity to play with data visually.
-As applied statisticians , we are interested in visualizing the crimes patterns near the neighborhood, Harlem.
+As applied statisticians, we are interested in visualizing the crimes patterns near the neighborhood, Harlem.
 Since the dataset covers a wide variety of crimes, visualizing them all at once might wash out any patterns contained in smaller subgroups.
 We have elected to see if there are any patterns within three selected crimes (Robbery, Harrassment, and Felony Assault) that can be explored visually.

 ## The Data
 The data set is accessible from the NYC Open Data (https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Current-YTD/5uac-w243)